Public Works Customer Service 727-547-4575 ext. 250

-The City of Treasure Island’s Recycling and Waste Management Ordinance (Ordinance 18-03), adopted April 2018, requires commercial property owners/managers to conduct a waste audit at least once every five years to identify the types of waste generated that could potentially be reduced, recycled or otherwise diverted from disposal.
+The City of Treasure Island’s Recycling and Waste Management Ordinance requires commercial property owners/managers to conduct a waste audit at least once every five years to identify the types of waste generated that could potentially be reduced, recycled or otherwise diverted from disposal.
 The audit should identify existing recycling services and planned recycling services.
 If no recycling services are to be provided, the property owner or manager should provide the reason with submission of the audit.
-The first audit must be submitted by May 1, 2019.
+It is incumbent upon commercial businesses to aquire their own recycling haulers.

 How to Conduct a Waste Audit